Share this Article

-In a typical scenario, says real estate agent Adam Mariucci of Platinum Properties, he’ll get a call from someone who wants to find his or her own Manhattan studio for $1,600.
-Such options being few and far between, he suggests they share a flex or convertible one-bedroom in a building loaded with amenities for around the same amount of rent each.
+In a typical scenario, real estate agent Adam Mariucci of Nest Seekers says he’ll get a call from someone who wants to find his or her own Manhattan studio for $1,700.
+Such options being few and far between, he suggests they share a flex- or convertible one-bedroom—which tend to be cheaper than full one-bedrooms but have room to carve out an extra room—in a building loaded with amenities for about the same rent each person.

 If it's your first time to the roommate rodeo, here are a few pointers to keep in mind.

 When two, three, or four people are looking for an apartment to share, there are lots of moving parts to coordinate.
 That's why it may be best for one person to take the lead on the actual search and be the one who talks to the broker if you are using one.
 And because decent apartments tend to rent with the speed of light, all roommates should be present at showings unless they've delegated decision-making power—along with all essential application information, including employment information and verification letters, prior landlord contact information or references, several recent monthly bank statements, last two years' tax returns, and photo IDs.

 If you don't have a potential roommate lined up yet—or need to recruit another to make the numbers work—you might try dropping in on a Speed Roommating evening which takes place every week, alternating between Williamsburg and Union Square.
 The free mixer events are hosted by SpareRoom.com, a website that helps people find or advertise shares in existing apartment.

 "Most people come looking for a room, but as there are always more people looking than rooms available, people will often hit it off and decide to rent an apartment together," says Matt Hutchinson of SpareRoom.com.
 "Sometimes they'll come back to the next event looking for a third or fourth roommate."